Richard Brautigan: Career

 The Edna Webster Collection of Undiscovered Writings was published in 1999.
-This collection of writings was gifted by a twenty-one year old Richard Brautigan to Edna Webster in 1955, when he left Oregon for San Francisco.
+Brautigan, then twenty-one, had given this collection of writings to Edna Webster in 1955, when he left Oregon for San Francisco.

 In 2002, a proposed edition of Brautigan's collected poems was rejected by his estate.
 In November 2016 the French publisher Le Castor Astral published a bilingual edition entitled Tout ce que j'ai à déclarer: œuvre poétique complète.

 Personal life

 On June 8, 1957, Brautigan married Virginia Dionne Alder in Reno, Nevada.
 The couple had one daughter together, Ianthe Elizabeth Brautigan, born on March 25, 1960, in San Francisco.
 Brautigan's alcoholism and depression caused him to become increasingly abusive and Alder ended the relationship on December 24, 1962, though the divorce was not finalized until July 28, 1970.
 Brautigan continued to reside in San Francisco after the separation, while Alder settled in Manoa, Hawaii, and became a feminist and an anti-Vietnam War activist.

 Brautigan remarried on December 1, 1977, to the Japanese-born Akiko Yoshimura, whom he met in July 1976 while living in Tokyo.
 The couple settled in Pine Creek, Park County, Montana, for two years.
 Brautigan and Yoshimura divorced in 1980.

 Brautigan had a relationship with Marcia Clay of San Francisco from 1981 to 1982.
 He also pursued a brief relationship with Janice Meissner, a woman from the North Beach community of San Francisco.
 Other relationships were with Marcia Pacaud, who appears on the cover of The Pill Versus the Springhill Mine Disaster; Valerie Estes, who appears on the cover of Listening to Richard Brautigan; and Sherry Vetter, who appears on the cover of Revenge of the Lawn.

 Brautigan was an alcoholic throughout his adult life; according to his daughter, he often mentioned suicide over a period of more than a decade before ending his life.